Daphne's birth story: third time's a charm!

 Let's start at the beginning.
 As some of you will already know, I started talking to my OB about a social induction basically the first time I met her.
 For those of you who don't know what I mean by 'social' induction, it's when you request an induction, usually any time after 38 weeks, purely because you want one rather than needing one for health/safety reasons.
 You see, I had one with my second child, Josephine, after my OB had recommended it as an option, and I had such a great experience.
 Why had she recommended one?
 Well my first born was ten days late and was a big baby - 9.8lbs - and while that's all well and good, my OB explained that it wasn't necessary for me to go through that waiting game again if I didn't want to.
 The birth had been 'uncomplicated' (though 28 hours of labour felt pretty complicated at the time!) and so had my pregnancy.
 So for my second child we booked an induction the day after my due date, and it all went pretty smoothly (minus the lack of an epidural, but more on that below).

 I know many of you are anti-social inductions; I was actually really nervous to admit publicly that I was signing up for one again, and sure enough I did receive a lot of messages asking me, in what felt like an accusation, why I would do that instead of just waiting until baby wanted to make an appearance on his/her own?
-That being said, there were also many women who reached out to say that they too had had social inductions and their deliveries were so much more enjoyable than those they went into spontaneous labour with.
+That being said, there were also many women who reached out to say that they too had had social inductions and their deliveries were so much more enjoyable than when that had gone into spontaneous labour.
 I already knew that was true for me too, so I felt really confident going into it again this time around.

 It's also significantly better, having done it both ways, to check into a hospital for an induction versus showing up in absolute agony with contractions, only to have to fill in paperwork and wait for a delivery room!